YonatanBalassiano/facebookClone/README.md

 a self-thought backend & frontend project.
 Using HTML, pug, CSS, node.js, express, MongoDB

 # Features
-1. A full registration system – log in, log out, registration, and password recovery (to be added)
+1. A full registration system – log in, log out, registration
 2. Users logged in logic such as Session.
 User etc.
 3. Maintain 2 collections in a single database, one for users and one for posts with nested schemas
 4. Posts API that manages all the GET / POST / PUT / DELETE requests